ludocode/onramp/docs/virtual-machine.md

 - argument in r0: the handle of the file or output/error stream in which to write
 - argument in r1: address containing the data to write
 - argument in r2: the maximum number of bytes to write from the address at r1
-- return value in r0: the number of bytes read or an error code
+- return value in r0: the number of bytes written or an error code

-Writes up to `count` bytes from the given buffer into the given file or stream, returning the number of bytes actually read or an error code if writing fails.
+Writes up to `count` bytes from the given buffer into the given file or stream, returning the number of bytes actually written or an error code if writing fails.

 The `count` argument in r2 must be non-zero.
 The VM is allowed to assume it is never zero.
-(For example, it may ignore it and always write exactly one byte, although this would be inefficient.)
+(For example, the VM may ignore the count and always write exactly one byte.
+This would be inefficient but would nonetheless be a correct implementation.)

 If space is available to write bytes, the VM must write at least one byte, but may write less than the number of bytes requested.

+The VM may write at most 2147483647 (2^31-1) bytes.
+(Larger sizes would have the high bit set which would be interpreted as an error.)

-If the output stream is full, 0 is returned.
+If the output is a stream which has been closed by the other end, this returns `ERROR_END_OF_FILE`.

+If the output does not have enough space to store more data but space may become available later (for example when the other end of the stream consumes some of the written data, or if data is flushed to storage asynchronously), this returns `ERROR_TRY_LATER`.
+The program will typically wait and try to write the same bytes again.

+If the output handle is full and more space cannot be made available (for example the storage device is full or the file has reached the maximum supported size), the VM returns `ERROR_IO` or `ERROR_GENERIC`.

+If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM returns `ERROR_IO` or `ERROR_GENERIC`.

 This can only be called on the output stream, the error stream, or a file opened in writeable mode.
+If this is called on the standard input stream or on a handle opened only for reading, the behaviour is undefined.
+(The VM may crash or corrupt data, or return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`, or abort the program.)